Jackthebighead/duplicate-question-pair-identification/README.md

 This repository contains model solutions for duplicate question(sentence) pair classification on QQP dataset, which solves the problem of Semantic Text Simmilarity in NLP.
 This is a continuous updating repository.
-Newly updates are shown before the documentation of the projects. **Some codes after 2020.12.21 are not updated now in this repo, and they will be released soon**.
+Newly updates are shown before the documentation of the projects.

 ### Newly update (2021.1.15)
 - implemented [Enhanced RCNN](https://dl.acm.org/doi/pdf/10.1145/3366423.3379998).